-- A client device whose transactions require translation. - A Bus Interface Unit (BIU), which fetches a translation for each transaction using LTI. - A TLB Unit (TLBU), which caches translations in a Translation Lookaside Buffer (TLB).
-It receives translation requests using LTI, and if the requested translation is not available in its TLB, it requests translations from a TCU using DTI. - A Translation Control Unit (TCU), which calculates translations, reading translation tables when required.
+- A client device whose transactions require translation. - A Bus Interface Unit (BIU), which fetches a translation for each transaction using LTI. - A TLB Unit (TLBU) caches translations in a TLB.
+TLBU receives translation requests using LTI, and if the requested translation is not available in its TLB, it requests translations from a TCU using DTI. - A Translation Control Unit (TCU), which calculates translations, reading translation tables when required.

-Typically the BIU and TLBU are packaged together as a Translation Buffer Unit (TBU).
+Typically the BIU and TLBU are packaged together as a TBU.
 Alternatively, the TBU might consist of just the TLBU.